sukanta1991/sampleCodes/README.md

-# sampleCodes
+# CodeChef Codes
-this is some of my sample codes done
+This are some of the codes I tried to solve.